AsadUkh/Jenkins-SonarQu-Intergation-K8s-CC/README.md

     • Custom Jenkins Image is pushed on Docker Hub:

-    • asadullahkhan/custom-jenkins-java11:v4 which is updated image i used in our kubernetes deployment yaml file
+    • asadullahkhan/custom-jenkins-java11:v4 which is updated image i used in my  kubernetes deployment yaml file

     • I used  Persistent Volume and Persistent Volume Claim for Persistent Storage on my kubernetes host file system  as I don’t have any cloud storage available I.e EFS,EBS Azure Disk.